0x80/firestore-facade/apps/example-nodejs/README.md

 ## Run Example Code

-Running `npm run start` or `yarn start` from the `app/example-nodejs` folder will execute the example code and output some data to the console.
+Running `npm run start` from the `app/example-nodejs` folder will execute the example code and output some data to the console.
 This should illustrate that the facade is working correctly.

 ## Regenerate The Facade Code

-You can try to alter the `facade-config` file and then recreate the facade code by running `npx generate-facade src/facade-config.ts` from the root of the example app.
+You can try to alter the [facade-config](./src/facade-config.ts) file and then recreate the facade code by running `npx generate-facade src/facade-config.ts` from the root of the example app.
 This should update the file at `src/facade.ts` accordingly.

 ## Documentation